Zo peoples: Ethnonyms

-Beginning in the 1990s, the generic name Chin have been rejected by some for "Zomi", a name used by a group speaking Northern Kuki languages.
+Beginning in the 1990s, the generic name Chin has been rejected by some for "Zomi", a name used by a group speaking Northern Kuki languages.
 The speakers of the Northern Kuki languages are sometimes lumped together as the Zomi's.
 Some Zomi nationalists have stated that the use of the label Chin would mean subtle domination by Burmese groups.

-In 2023, during the Manipur violence the Kuki tribes of Manipur were referred to Kuki-Zo, Before it was specifically only Kuki in context of Manipur, Assam, Nagaland, and Tripura.
+In 2023, during the Manipur violence, the Kuki tribes of Manipur were referred to as Kuki-Zo.
+Before, it was specifically only Kuki in the context of Manipur, Assam, Nagaland, and Tripura.

 Origin

-The Zo people trace their ancestry to the Tibeto-Burman family, migrating from the Mekong River basin thousands of years ago.
+The Zo people trace their ancestry to the Tibeto-Burman family, migrating from China, possibly near Tibet, thousands of years ago.
 They settled in the mountainous regions of Southeast Asia and developed distinct linguistic and cultural identities.
 The term "Zo" is believed to mean "highlander" or "people of the hills."
+It may have also originated from a progenitor of the same name.

 Zo subgroups

 The Zo people, also known as the Kuki-Chin-Mizo group, comprise various tribes primarily inhabiting northeastern India, western Myanmar, and southeastern Bangladesh.
 These tribes share linguistic and cultural similarities, speaking languages from the Kuki-Chin branch of the Tibeto-Burman family.

-Given are some of the prominent subgroups among the Zo people:
+Below are some of the prominent subgroups among the Zo people: